Taxes · May 24, 2024

 Not surprisingly, the IRS considers non-core revenues taxable, which is why it implemented UBIT.

-Additionally, if you expect your organization to owe more than $500 in taxes in a year, it must make quarterly estimate payments or it risks additional penalties.
+Additionally, if the organization expects to owe more than $500 in taxes in a year, it must make quarterly estimate payments or it risks additional penalties.

 Clarifying what's subject to UBIT